2022 NASCAR Cup Series: Round 23: FireKeepers Casino 400

 Bubba Wallace won the first pole of his career.
 The race was delayed by just over an hour due to rain and lightning about 30 minutes before the race began.
-On the first restart, JJ Yeley, who had not stopped unlike most of the field, got loose in turn 2 and spun in the middle of the field, collecting Kyle Busch, Aric Almirola, Harrison Burton, Austin Cindric, and Ricky Stenhouse Jr. Christopher Bell won the first stage while Denny Hamlin won the second stage.
+On the first restart, J. J. Yeley, who had not stopped unlike most of the field, got loose in turn 2 and spun in the middle of the field, collecting Kyle Busch, Aric Almirola, Harrison Burton, Austin Cindric, and Ricky Stenhouse Jr. Christopher Bell won the first stage while Denny Hamlin won the second stage.
 After the final round of green flag stops, Bell got into the wall after contact with Ross Chastain.
 Kevin Harvick pulled away on the restart and held off Wallace for his first win since Bristol in 2020, breaking a 65-race winless streak, the 2nd longest winless streak of his career, and also becoming the fifteenth different winner of the season, tying a series record.